Taco Town

 Tacos Doña Lena

-Owner Angel Cabrera, whose parents are from Guanajuato, has transformed this small Spring Branch spot into a popular sensation that gained a spot on Yelp’s Top 100.
-Tacos Doña Lena specializes in birria tacos and quesabirria, which we love to drizzle with the restaurant’s excellent housemade salsas.
-Cabrera also brought a second location to the Lazybrook/Timbergrove neighborhood near the Heights with even more menu items (and a bar with margaritas).
+Owner Angel Cabrera, whose parents are from Guanajuato, has transformed this small Spring Branch spot into a Yelp’s Top 100 sensation.
+The specialty is birria tacos and quesabirria, best drizzled with the housemade salsas.
+A second location in the Lazybrook/Timbergrove neighborhood near the Heights adds more menu items and a full bar with margaritas.

 Trompo is always a great order at Tacos la Bala.